kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 ## Updates:
 Trying to figure out the OS on which final development needs to be done.
 Due to the fact that i am using two Raspberry Pi Camera modules im restricted to use raspberry pi OS which supports the underlying libcamera module libraries that are ONLY available in Pi OS, so i cant use Ubuntu through which i could use a lot of functions/modules/ROS workbench that others have developed, but im forced to develop all this in Raspberry pi OS now.

+## Local path planning
+For testing method 1, DWA (Dynamic Window Approach) can be used.
+Other methods include- VFH, APF, RRT, SLAM-based, Costmap-based.
+VHF and DWA are both suitable for stereo cameras, for complex environments-RRT or SLAM-based.
+Things that can be done- Comparison between these methods.
+Measure deviation from straight path under the same conditions and positions of obstacle.